Get exclusive member benefits & effect social change. Join Today

-A long-term blockage of the urinary tract prevents urination, which causes pressure and eventual kidney damage.
+A long-term blockage of the urinary tract prevents urination.
+This causes pressure and eventual kidney damage.

-There are several tests that can be used to diagnose kidney failure.
+There are several tests your doctor can use to diagnose kidney failure.
 These include:

-A urine sample can be tested for any abnormalities, including abnormal protein or sugar that spills into the urine.
-Your doctor may perform a urinary sediment examination, which will measure the amount of red and white blood cells, look for high levels of bacteria, and search for high numbers of cellular casts.
+Your doctor may take a urine sample to test for any abnormalities, including abnormal protein or sugar that spills into the urine.
+Your doctor may also perform a urinary sediment examination.
+This measures the amount of red and white blood cells, looks for high levels of bacteria, and searches for high numbers of cellular casts.

 Measuring urine output is one of the simplest tests to help diagnose kidney failure.
 For example, low urinary output may suggest that kidney disease is due to a urinary blockage, which can be caused by multiple illnesses or injuries.

-Samples of your blood are taken to measure substances that are filtered by your kidneys, such as blood urea nitrogen (BUN) and creatinine (Cr).
-A rapid rise in their levels may indicate acute kidney failure.
+Your doctor may order blood tests to measure substances that are filtered by your kidneys, such as blood urea nitrogen (BUN) and creatinine (Cr).
+A rapid rise in these levels may indicate acute kidney failure.

-Tests such as ultrasounds, MRI, and CT scans provide images of the kidneys themselves, along with the urinary tract.
+Tests such as ultrasounds, MRIs, and CT scans provide images of the kidneys themselves, along with the urinary tract.
 This allows your doctor to look for blockages or abnormalities in your kidneys.

 Tissue samples are examined for abnormal deposits, scarring, or infectious organisms.
-A kidney biopsy is used to collect the tissue sample.
-A biopsy is a simple procedure that’s performed, usually while you’re awake.
-A local anesthetic is used to eliminate any discomfort.
+Your doctor will use a kidney biopsy to collect the tissue sample.
+A biopsy is a simple procedure that’s usually performed while you’re awake.
+You’ll have a local anesthetic to eliminate any discomfort.
 The sample is collected with a biopsy needle inserted through your skin and down into the kidney.
 X-ray or ultrasound equipment is used to locate the kidneys and assist the doctor in guiding the needle.

-There are several treatments for kidney failure, but the type of treatment needed will vary depending on the reason for your kidney failure.
+There are several treatments for kidney failure.
+The type of treatment you need will depend on the reason for your kidney failure.
 Your doctor can help you determine the best treatment option, which may include:

 Dialysis filters and purifies the blood using a machine.
-It performs the function of the kidneys.
+The machine performs the function of the kidneys.
 Depending on the type of dialysis, you may be connected to a large machine or a portable catheter bag.
-A low-potassium, low-salt diet is often prescribed along with dialysis.
+You may need to follow a low-potassium, low-salt diet along with dialysis.